Demolition Costs

 Removing Partition Walls

-Many people find themselves with rooms in their home that simply don't get the use they deserve.
-This may be an unoccupied box room, an underutilised storage cupboard or a dining room that you'd like to turn into an open plan kitchen and dining space.
+Many people find themselves with rooms in their homes that simply don't get used.
+This may be an unoccupied box room, an underutilised storage cupboard, or a dining room that you'd like to turn into an open-plan kitchen and dining space.

-If you're planning a home demolition, you'll want to have your garden cleared first to not mix up the rubble.
+If you're planning a home demolition, you'll want to have your garden cleared first to avoid mixing up the rubble.

 There are a few options for garden waste removal, with the first being the 'Man with a Van' type businesses who will come to your home, load up their van with garden waste and dispose of it for you.

-Now, this type of service will range in price from as little as £15 to £300 depending on how much garden waste you have to remove.
+Garden waste removal costs vary and can be as low as £17 and up to £330 depending on how much garden waste you have to remove.

-The second option is to hire yourself a skip that will sit at your home for you to fill at your own leisure, and it will then be taken away and disposed of for you.
-The cost for skip hire can be anything from £70-£400 depending on the size of the skip and how long you want it for.
+The second option is to hire a skip.
+The cost for skip hire can be anything from £75 to £440, depending on the size of the skip and how long you want it for.

 Demolition timescales vary depending on what is being demolished.
-A full 4-bedroom home can take anywhere from 4-8 days, which more complex jobs like terraced or semi-detached homes taking longer.
+A full 4-bedroom home can take anywhere from 4 to 8 days, with more complex jobs like terraced or semi-detached homes taking longer.

-You'll pay the contractors on either daily or weekly rates depending on the quoted timescales, which can range from £150-£200 a day per contractor.
-So, ask the question of how many labourers are required and for how long at the quotation stage.
+You'll pay the contractors on either daily or weekly rates depending on the quoted timescales, which can range from £165 to £220 a day, per contractor.
+For this reason, it's important to ask how many labourers will be used on your project and for how long at the quotation stage.

-A few different factors can affect the overall cost of demolition, and we're going to explore them in a little more detail here.
+A few different factors can affect the overall cost of demolition - let's take a closer look.

 Size and Type of Property